asyncios/xcodetemplates-apple-templates/README.md

 # iOS - MVP + Clean Architecture

-This is a repository that contains all the templates necessary for creating projects under the architecture iOS + MVP
+This is a repository that contains all the templates necessary for creating projects under the architecture MVP + Clean Architecture

 The templates are as follows:
 * `Clean` folder (Files needed to use the Clean Swift Architecture):